deleteman/deleteman.github.io/_posts/2019-09-29-adding-login-form-to-wordpress.md

 ## And that is it!

 Yeah, that was easy!
-In fact, setting up the login form is a crazy fast 2-step deal, but what others don’t really follow up on is what comes next.
+In fact, setting up the custom WordPress login form is a crazy fast 2-step deal, but what others don’t really follow up on is what comes next.
 So hopefully in this quick article you’ve were able to learn everything you needed to provide your valued customers with a exclusive experience, and best of all, without having to spend a single dime!

 Leave a comment below if you found this useful, I’d love to know if you were able to use it as well!
 And if you have other plugin recommendations out there, feel free to drop them down below as well!